Skip to content

 Supported hook methods:

-• per parsed message: useful to add links
+• Per parsed message: Useful to add links to commits or issues

-• end of changelog generation: useful to send slack or chat message, or notify another department
+• End of changelog generation: Useful to send Slack or chat messages, or notify another department

 Read more about hooks in the customization page